A Few Projective Classes of (Non-Hausdorff) Topological Spaces: Sobriety, compactness, local compactness

 Any limit of sober spaces, taken in $\Topcat$, is sober \cite[Theorem 8.4.13]{JGL-topology}.
 In particular, the class of sober spaces is projective.

 Combining this with Steenrod's theorem, we obtain the following. \begin{fact} The class of compact sober spaces is projective. \end{fact}

 Despite this, compact spaces do not form a projective class, and not even an $\omega$-projective class.
 The following counterexample is due to Stone. \begin{example}[Example~3 of \cite{Stone:limproj:compact}] We let $X_n$ be $\nat$ for every natural number $n$ and $p_{mn} \colon X_n \to X_m$ be the identity map for all $m \leq n$.
 The topology on $X_n$ is obtained by declaring a subset $C$ closed if and only if $C \cap \{n, n+1, \cdots\}$ is finite or equal to the whole of $\{n, n+1, \cdots\}$.
 In other words, $X_n$ is isomorphic to the disjoint sum of $\{0, 1, \cdots, n\}$ with the discrete topology with $\{n, n+1, \cdots\}$ with the cofinite topology.
-Then each $X_n$ is compact, but its projective limit is $\nat$ with the discrete topology, which is not. \end{example}
+Then each $X_n$ is compact, but the projective limit is $\nat$ with the discrete topology, which is not. \end{example}

-Alongside with Stone, we may notice that each of the spaces $X_n$ is even \emph{Noetherian}, namely it satisfies any one of the following equivalent properties \cite[Section~9.7]{JGL-topology}: it is hereditarily compact, namely every subspace is compact; every open subset is compact; every monotonic chain of open subsets $U_0 \subseteq U_1 \subseteq \cdots \subseteq U_n \subseteq \cdots$ stabilizes (namely, all the sets $U_n$ are equal for $n$ large enough); there is no infinite strictly decreasing sequence of closed subsets.
+Alongside with Stone, we note that each of the spaces $X_n$ is even \emph{Noetherian}, namely it satisfies any one of the following equivalent properties \cite[Section~9.7]{JGL-topology}: it is hereditarily compact, namely every subspace is compact; every open subset is compact; every monotonic chain of open subsets $U_0 \subseteq U_1 \subseteq \cdots \subseteq U_n \subseteq \cdots$ stabilizes (all the sets $U_n$ are equal for $n$ large enough); there is no infinite strictly decreasing sequence of closed subsets.

 \begin{remark} Stone's counterexample has a particular form: all the bonding maps are identity maps.
 Any projective system ${(p_{ij} \colon X_j \to X_i)}_{i \sqsubseteq j \in I}$ where each $p_{ij}$ is the identity map, and where therefore each $X_i$ is the same set $E$, with a possibly different topology $\tau_i$, has a projective limit which is just $E$ itself, with topology $\bigvee_{i \in I} \tau_i$, the coarsest topology finer than every $\tau_i$.
 (The cone maps $p_i \colon E \to X_i$ are identity maps.)
 In brief, directed suprema of topologies are projective limits. \end{remark}